wp-plugins/backwpup/readme.txt

 * now Worpress Exports to XML can made
 * new backup files formats tar, tar.gz, tar.bz2
 * all backup types can made in one job
+* added php zip extension support (use pclzip only if no support)
+* removed PclZip trace code becose use new formats on Problems

 = 0.8.1 =
 * use global var instat of constant for log file